IBM/svccat/workshop/Lab4/osbapi.md

 The Open Service Broker aims to solve these problems by providing a open standard to create brokers that allow application developers to provision, maintain, and consume services in a without having to know what's going on behind the scenes.
-If you need a MySQL database, you can request one from a service broker, bind it to your application, and go.
-Anything that can be decomposed into the service broker lifecycle can be offered as an OSB service, from databases to subscriptions to web APIs.
+If you need a Redis store, you can request one from a service broker, bind it to your application, and go.
+Anything that can be decomposed into the service broker action lifecycle of provison, bind, unbdind, and deprovision can be offered as an OSB service, from databases to subscriptions to web APIs.

 OSB API describes five object types: brokers, services, plans, instances, and bindings.

-* Brokers are a server that implements the OSB API and offers available services, e.g. a MySQL broker.
+* Brokers are a server that implements the OSB API and offers available services, e.g. a Redis broker.
-* Services are a category of services offered by a broker, e.g. MySQL databases.
+* Services are a category of services offered by a broker, e.g. Redis stores.
 In Kubernetes, these are referred to as Service Classes.
-* Plans are a specific type of a Service that a Broker offers, e.g. 100 MB MySQL databases.
+* Plans are a specific type of a Service that a Broker offers, e.g. version 4.0.9 of Redis.
-* Instances are a single provisioned instance of a Plan, e.g. Jonathan's 100 MB MySQL database.
+* Instances are a single provisioned instance of a Plan, e.g. Jonathan's v4.0.9 Redis store.
-* Bindings are a unique set of credentials to access a specific Instance, e.g. a username/password for Jonathan's 100 MB MySQL database.
+* Bindings are a unique set of credentials to access a specific Instance, e.g. a username/password/host/port for Jonathan's v4.0.9 Redis store.

 The [API specification](https://github.com/openservicebrokerapi/servicebroker) describes five endpoints for a broker to implement: catalog, provision, bind, unbind, and deprovision.